 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to furosemide, or if you have kidney or liver problems, if you are dehydrated, or if you have recently lost a large amount of blood.
+You should not receive this medicine if you have had an allergic reaction to furosemide, or if you are not able to pass urine (anuria).

 How to Use This Medicine